DVSHAH913/Tableau/README.md

 <a name="tableau-2020"></a>
 [Back to Content](#content)

-Explore these assignments to witness my journey in crafting interactive and informative data visualizations.
-Note that this were guided by my instructor of udemy course.
+Do Explore these assignments to witness my journey in crafting interactive and informative data visualizations.
+Note that this was guided by my instructor of the Udemy course.